PeterEB/coap-node/README.md

 [**OMA Lightweight M2M**](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) (LWM2M) is a resource constrained device management protocol relies on [**CoAP**](https://tools.ietf.org/html/rfc7252).
 And **CoAP** is an application layer protocol that allows devices to communicate with each other RESTfully over the Internet.

-**coap-node** is a module that aims to provide a simple way to build M2M/IoT client devices managed by a **coap-shepherd** server.
-This module follows [**IPSO**](http://www.ipso-alliance.org/smart-object-guidelines/) data model to well organize and define resources on a machine node.
+* **coap-node** is a module that aims to provide a simple way to build **LWM2M** client devices managed by a **coap-shepherd** server.
+* It follows most parts of **LWM2M** specification to meet the requirements of a machine network and devices management.

-This module uses [smartobject](https://github.com/PeterEB/smartobject) as its fundamental of resource organizing on devices. **smartobject** can help you create smart objects with IPSO data model, and it also provides a scheme to help you abstract your hardware into smart objects.
+* It uses [smartobject](https://github.com/PeterEB/smartobject) as its fundamental of resource organizing on devices. **smartobject** can help you create smart objects with IPSO data model, and it also provides a scheme to help you abstract your hardware into smart objects.
 You may like to use **smartobject** to create many plugins for your own hardware or modules, i.e., temperature sensor, humidity sensor, light control.
 Here is a [tutorual of how to plan resources](https://github.com/PeterEB/smartobject/blob/master/docs/resource_plan.md) with smartobject.

 ###Acronyms and Abbreviations

 * **Server**: LWM2M Server (server running with [coap-shepherd](https://github.com/PeterEB/coap-shepherd))
 * **Client** or **Client Device**: LWM2M Client (machine running with [coap-node](https://github.com/PeterEB/coap-node))
+* **cnode**: instance of CoapNode Class
 * oid: identifier of an Object
 * iid: identifier of an Object Instance
 * rid: identifier of a Resource